 1. You don’t show possession with an apostrophe “s”

+This is one of the top French basics to understand from the get-go.
 In French, you show possession by structuring the sentence like this: “The dog of Diane” and not “Diane’s dog.”
 The apostrophe is not used to show possession.
 To clarify, you will see an apostrophe French but it’s not used to indicate possession.
 It’s used in words like aujourd’hui (today), qu’est-ce que (what) and other instances.

 A quick note about the apostrophe in French.
 Sometimes you’ll see an apostrophe “s” used in product or store names and marketing slogans that try to incorporate English words/phrases.
 The use of the apostrophe is not grammatically correct and not a French thing, in my experience.
 I’ve seen menu items and products at the grocery store called “meat ball’s” or “Burger World’s,” etc.